spikex/luminate/README.md

  => {"isEmailValidResponse"=>{"valid"=>"true"}}
 ```

-The response value is a [Map](https://github.com/ahoward/map), which
+The response value is a [Map](https://github.com/ahoward/map), a
-is a hash-like object that also provides methods to access the values.
+hash-like object that also provides methods to access the values.

 ```ruby
 response['isEmailValidResponse']